FrankDocu/Lichess-Development-Onboarding/Working-on-....md

 1. Then regenerate translation keys for Scala: `node bin/trans-dump.js`
 1. Do not touch `translations/dest/`.
 New translations from crowdin will automatically be applied here.

-If you need to add a new file to `translation/source` (for example for translating a completely new page), you also need to add the name of the file (without the extension):
+If you need to add a new file to `translation/source` (for example to translate a completely new page), you also need to add the name of the file (without the extension):

 In `bin/trans-dump`:
 [here](https://github.com/ornicar/lila/blob/3b38ffdbbedc2730746becbb4a4f076ddfb5274c/bin/trans-dump.js#L5)